How to Manage Your Overwhelming Social Calendar

-As an introvert, it’s easy to become overwhelmed by your busy social life.
+As an introvert, it’s shockingly easy to become overwhelmed by a busy social life.
 From going to work to hanging out with friends to attending networking events, it can be hard to come by much-needed alone time.

 At the same time, I’ve created this life.
 I’m free to choose which meetings I do or do not attend, yet I choose to attend many.
 It’s a funny predicament I’ve put myself in.
 I hate meetings, but I consciously end up in many of them.
 Why?
 Because I actually like meeting with people and building relationships.